 Fearless Roland ($1000) – Tech wise, Roland is a tri-brid with 1DD + 2BA + 2EST.

 - vs EST8 – Roland is more expensive than EST8.
-Sound wise, Roland with its darker presentation is a good competitor to EST8, though sounds slightly darker.
+Sound wise, Roland has a darker presentation in comparison to EST8.
 EST8 has more sub-bass and mid-bass presence, a peak in the 1-2kHz range and another one around 5kHz.
-Roland on the other hand has very nice neutral-ish bass, a peak around 2.5kHz and another one around 4kHz.
-EST8 has slightly more treble presence but Roland maintains a good balance of a darker presentation whereas EST8’s sound signature falls mid-way.
-Both do a good job in their own way.
+Roland on the other hand has very nice neutral-ish bass and lower mids, an upper mids peak around 2.5kHz and another one around 4kHz.
+EST8 has more and better treble presence whereas Roland maintains a darker presentation with treble rolling off post 5-6khz.

 ItsFit Fusion ($950) – Fusion is a very cool tri-brid with 1DD + 2BA + 1 Magnetostatic driver from ItsFit Labs, which is a new company, hardly a few months old, and is already making waves in the community.
 It is also the first I’ve come across which uses a magnetostatic driver.